Mohammed bin Abdul Aziz Al Khouzai

 Sheikh Mohammed bin Abdul Aziz Al Khouzai (also transliterated as Alkhouzai; Al Khuza'i) (Arabic: محمد بن عبدالعزيز الخزاعي, romanized: Muḥammad bin ʿAbd al-ʿAzīz al-Khuzaʿī) is an Iraqi politician, diplomat, businessman, leader of the Banu Khuza'ah tribe and head of the Khaza'il Royal dynasty.
-He is the grandson of His Majesty Emir Sharmāhi Al Khuza'i, the final King of the Middle and Lower Euphrates.
+He is the grandson of Emir Sharmāhi Al Khuza'i, the final King of the Middle and Lower Euphrates.
 He is known for being forced into exile by former Iraqi President Saddam Hussein for participation with opposition groups, his anti-Iraq War activism and significant reconciliation efforts post-war.
 In 2020, Sheikh Mohammed's name was put forward to become Prime Minister of Iraq if Mustafa al Kadhimi's interim cabinet failed to receive a majority vote in the Iraqi Parliament.
 In 2022, his name was again put forward to become Prime Minister of Iraq; he contested with Prime Minister Mohammed Shia' Al Sudani for a nomination by the major political parties to form a cabinet.
 He is viewed as the de-facto second place in these 2022 elections.
+In 2026, his name circulated in regional media as the potential nominee for Prime Minister of the Shiite Coordination Framework as an alternative to Nouri Al-Maliki after the 2025 Iraqi Parliamentary Election stalemate.